 When people are swimming in Canadian rivers or eating fresh caught local fish decades from now, it will be because of events that unfolded this week.
 You're part of it, so I thought you should know.

-Canadian rollbacks, TO Sewage, Radioactive Waste Navigable Waters Protection Act, Environmental Bill of Rights, Navigation Protection Act, Canadian Nuclear Safety Commission, CNSC, Canadian Environmental Assessment Act, Fisheries Act, Great Lakes Water Quality Board, IJC
+Canadian rollbacks, Radioactive Waste, Toronto Sewage Bypasses Navigable Waters Protection Act, Environmental Bill of Rights, Navigation Protection Act, Canadian Nuclear Safety Commission, CNSC, Canadian Environmental Assessment Act, Fisheries Act, Great Lakes Water Quality Board, IJC